aosterloh/Apache-Beam-from-Zero/README.md

 That should read the small local CSV file and output a local file like `extracted_tornadoes-00000-of-00001`.
 Spoiler, the pipelines does nothing except read data and write it back to file.
 We will look at other transforms later.

 ## Looking at the code
 Let's go through the code, line by line.
-But it helps if you first go through the Apache Beam Programming Guide found here: https://beam.apache.org/documentation/programming-guide/
+As mentioned above, there are no shortcuts, the Apache Beam Programming Guide is great introduction read before you continue: https://beam.apache.org/documentation/programming-guide/

 Here is the full code from example 1 (tornadoes01.py)